Responsible stays around the world: Eco-lodges, green hotels and remote guesthouses

 This property is set on the banks of the placid Yulong River, and overlooks a cluster of the region’s stumpy limestone pinnacles.
 You can use the hotel’s free bicycles to take a leisurely pedal along the riverbanks, passing farmlands with working water buffaloes.
 You can also take rafting trips down the river and take part in one of the hotel’s calligraphy or t’ai chi classes.
 Or, while away an afternoon simply sitting in the gardens with a drink, watching the sun sink over the karst mountains.

-We encourage you to make use of your minibar and room service, and peruse the hotel’s gift shop: 25% of everything purchased goes towards funding educational projects for local farming communities.
+We encourage you to make use of your minibar and room service, and peruse the hotel’s gift shop: 25% of everything purchased goes toward funding educational projects for local farming communities.

 How to experience it: You can insert Yangshuo into a classic China tour, following it up with a day among the rice terraces of Longji, before heading on to the bright lights of Shanghai.